-Occupational therapy is about working with people who have a substantial and or permanent disability, to be independent and as safe as possible, and manage essential daily activities.
-Any carers’ needs and abilities to assist will also be considered.
-We can then make recommendations, which amongst other suggestions can include some or all of the following:
+Occupational therapy is about supporting people to manage essential daily activities.
+We work with people who have a substantial and or permanent disability, to help them be independent and as safe as possible.
+We also consider any carers’ needs and abilities.
+We then make recommendations, which can include some or all of the following:

-- working with you to find a different way to manage tasks you may have difficulty with,
+- working with you to find a different way to manage tasks you have difficulty with